Find out about your rights and responsibilities under tenancy law and download an information pack for new landlords.

 Your property must meet all legal requirements before being rented out.
 This includes requirements around buildings, health, and safety.
 Make sure any maintenance or repairs are done before tenants move in.

-All rental properties must have working smoke alarms.
-From 1 July 2019 ceiling and underfloor insulation will be compulsory.
+All rental properties must have working smoke alarms and ceiling and underfloor insulation.

 If you rent out an unlawful property you are breaching your obligations.
 You could be ordered by the Tenancy Tribunal to repay rent and other amounts, such as compensation or penalties to the tenant.